emilydiana/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a second year doctoral students in Statistics at the Wharton School, University of Pennsylvania, where I am working in the research group of Michael Kearns and Aaron Roth.

+Before coming to Penn, I completed a Bachelor of Arts in Applied Mathematics at Yale College, conducting research on graph clustering algorithms under the supervision of Daniel Spielman, and a Master of Science in Statistics at Stanford University, where I worked with Adrian Raftery and David Grusky developing Bayesian methods for analyzing trends in socioeconomic mobility.

+Between undergraduate and graduate school, I spent two years as a scientific software developer at Lawrence Livermore National Laboratory, focusing on improving the performance of government finite element physics simulation codes.